-- (See photo) Sift confectioner's sugar to cover (decorations optional).
+(See photo) Sift confectioners' sugar to cover (decorations optional).

-- Coat lightly with marmalade and sprinkle with grated coconut (decorations optional).
+Coat lightly with marmalade and sprinkle with grated coconut (decorations optional).

-Traditions of Cutting the Vassilopita
+Traditions of Cutting the Vasilopita

-Each family has its own tradition for cutting the Vassilopita, but they all have one thing in common: the wish for good fortune in the new year.
-Traditionally, pieces are cut ceremoniously by the head of the household and allocated to the church (Holy Trinity and Virgin Mary), then the head of the household (male), his wife, their children (oldest to youngest), other family members by degree of relatedness, then guests.
+Each family has its own tradition for cutting the Vasilopita, but they all have one thing in common: the wish for good fortune in the new year.
+Traditionally, pieces are cut ceremoniously by the head of the household and allocated to the church (Holy Trinity and Virgin Mary), then the head of the household (male), his wife, their children (oldest to youngest), other family members by the degree of relatedness, then guests.
 The coin or small medallion (flouri, pronounced floo-REE) is a tradition symbolizing an extra measure of good fortune for whoever gets the piece where it has been hidden during baking, and this can cause serious confrontation if ownership of the coin is disputed.
+Therefore:

-- when inserting the coin, insert parallel to the way a knife will cut so it will remain in one piece;
+when inserting the coin, insert parallel to the way a knife will cut so it will remain in one piece;

-- when making the first cut, declare loudly who gets the pieces on either side of the knife so there are no disputes;
+when making the first cut, declare loudly who gets the pieces on either side of the knife so there are no disputes;

-- if a coin does end up between two pieces, the piece that has the larger part gets the coin.
+if a coin does end up between two pieces, the piece that has the larger part gets the coin.

 Καλή Χρονιά!
 Happy New Year!